inwenis/blog/post8/post8.md

 1. `> npm-check-updates` - see how outdated packages are
 1. `> npm outdated` - see how outdated packages are
 1. `> npm update --save` - update packages respecting your semver constraints from `packages.json`
-1. If you have packages that use major version `0.*.*` you'll need to manually update there here
+1. If you have packages that use major version `0.*.*` you'll need to manually update these now
     - `> npm install that-one-package@latest`
 1. Create a pull-request `update-packages-minor`
 ---